The Great Book shake-upSeptember 11, 2020

 Eventually, the kids filter back, and I ask them to make their piles of what they want to go on their bookshelf in their room.
 I don’t let them walk them back until both piles are sizable.
 During this time, we almost always talk about books we like, make a pile to released back into the world, and a great deal of gratitude.
 We are grateful for the people who gave us books, and the times we have spent reading them, and the fact they are so accessible.

 I do make them walk all the books they want in their room back there.
-Always mention the luxury of a library and the power of the written word almost passively.
-That the printing press changed everything and made it so kids like them can explore any curiosity.
-I hope to lightly empress upon them the richness of the history of the written word, that I also sometimes have to remind them not to step on.
+Always mention the luxury of a library and the power of the written word, almost passively.
+We talk about how the printing press changed everything and made it so kids like them can explore any curiosity.
+I hope to lightly impress upon them the richness of the history of the written word…that I also sometimes have to remind them not to step on.
 I also think having them carry their own books will help them respect the books.